section-engineering-education/engineering-education/content/articles/online-machine-learning-with-river-python/index.md

 `CountVectorizer` is also used for very basic preprocessing like removing the punctuation marks and converting all the words to lowercase.

-In this tutorial we are dealing with online machine learning, thus we replace `CountVectorizer` with `BagOfWords` which perform the same functionalities.
+In this tutorial we are dealing with online machine learning, thus, we replace `CountVectorizer` with `BagOfWords` which perform the same functionalities.

 For a detailed understanding about TFIDF, please click [here](https://en.wikipedia.org/wiki/Bag-of-words_model).

 #### TFIDF

-It stands for Term Frequency-Inverse Document Frequency.
+TDIDF stands for Term Frequency-Inverse Document Frequency.
 It shows how words are relevant in a given document, and gives the importance of words.

 This is done by measuring the frequency of how words appear in a given document.
 If a word appears frequently in a document, while not appearing frequently in others, it means this word is more relevant and has a more classification power as compared to words that appear in all the documents.